Reducing belly fat is one of the most common fitness goals out there — who wouldn’t want washboard abs, right?

 In addition to being an aesthetic goal, losing belly fat is a good way to improve your overall health: research (opens in new tab)has linked larger waist sizes to conditions such as heart disease, diabetes, as well as some cancers.

 That said, doing hundreds of crunches every single day won't get you the abs of your dreams, and there aren't specific exercises that can 'target' belly fat.
-Instead, losing weight from your mid-section is about a mix of eating well, limiting the number of calories you eat and increasing the number of calories you burn.
+Instead, losing weight from your mid-section is about a mix of eating well, limiting the number of calories you eat, and increasing the number of calories you burn.
 Here's everything you need to know about body fat percentage, and how to calculate yours.

 So, rather than spending hours doing sit-ups and crunches in the gym, it’s better to focus on exercises that include cardio and strength work, as well as targeting your core.
 Not sure where to start?
 We’ve found 10 of the best exercises for banishing belly fat here.

 We’ll get these out the way first, as it’ll only get better from here.
 Sure, you probably hate them, but burpees are a brilliant plyometric movement, which targets your core, chest, shoulders, lats, triceps, and quadriceps.
 They’ll also raise your heart rate and burn calories.
 (Not a fan of burpees?
 Here's a full-body exercise you can do instead.
 Learn how to do a burpee properly here.

 2. Russian Twists